-Help!
-Lorna help!
-I am suffering from information overload! the voice screeched in my ear...
+"Help!
+Lorna help!" the voice screeched in my ear...

-I rolled my eyes to high heaven because I recognized the voice and I knew in this case the speed with which brain information overload could happen in her case.
+You see, I recognized the voice and I knew the speed with which information overload could happen in her case.

 "Would you be calling as a client or a friend?"
-I enquired in my best professional voice.
+I enquired of her facetiously, in my best professional voice.

 But my darling friend aside, what really is information overload?
 Do you suffer from it too?
 And Why don't I suffer from it?

 the access to so much information, almost instantaneously, without knowing the validity of the content and the risk of misinformation.

-1. Determine what is "information" for you
+1. Determine what you mean by "information"

 In making your determination, you should be driven by your needs and the level of your data analysing skills.
 You see, data is useless without the skills to analyse it.

 2. Know why you need the information